offby1/django-simple-deploy/docs/testing/e2e_tests.md

 ### Tests as a development tool

 If you're investigating a bug that integration tests aren't helping with, a really efficient approach is to run the e2e test for the platform and workflow you're focusing on.
 Then open the test project in a new terminal window, activate its virtual environment, and do your development and debugging work there.
-You can reset the project to any state you want, modify `simple_deploy` and/or the relevant plugin, and rerun the `deploy` command as many times as you need.
-This is often much more efficient than making a sample project and doing a manual push using `simple_deploy`.
+You can reset the project to any state you want, modify `django-simple-deploy` and/or the relevant plugin, and rerun the `deploy` command as many times as you need.
+This is often much more efficient than making a sample project and doing a manual push using `django-simple-deploy`.

 ### Testing the PyPI release

 After making a new release, it's reassuring to test the released version.
+You can do this with the `--pypi` flag.
 One benefit is that it can catch issues with the overall packaging of the project.

 ```sh
 (.venv)django-simple-deploy$ pytest tests/e2e_tests --plugin dsd_flyio --pypi -s